att14/trib.one/tribone/templates/markdown/resume.md

 Pragmatic software engineer and leader passionate about clean architecture, test driven development, FLOSS, privacy, relability, and scalability.
 Looking for a full-time software development opportunity at a technology driven company.

+## Cortex

+### Software Engineer [^C1]

+* Cortex enables engineering teams to organize critical information about their microservices like ownership, documentation, and dependencies.
+Teams use this information to grade the quality of their services based on their production readiness, security compliance, and more and ultimately drive adoption of the developer best practices that will enable them to deliver great products to their customers.
+* We are [hiring](https://www.cortex.io/careers) across the board, come join us!

 ## X Delivery

 ### Distinguished Software Engineer [^X1]